armadillica/flamenco/docs/docs/developer_docs/architecture.md

 The architecture of Flamenco is simple, hierarchical.

-In a production setup we have one server and one or more managers which control one or more workers each.
+In a production setup we have one Server and one or more Managers which control one or more Workers each.

 ![Architecture diagram](img/architecture_diagram.svg)